mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/projects/project-secrets/index.md

 1. In the sidebar menu, select **Projects**.

-1. Select the project you would like to configure from the table.
+1. Select the project you want to configure from the table.

 1. Select the **Secrets** tab, and then select the **Create Secret** button.